Writer, Producer, Director

 Patrick’s play, Fire on Earth, set in 16th century England, about William Tyndale and the men behind the first published English Bible, is very much in alignment with our film thematically.
 His play, Blood on the Snow, was commissioned and produced for two sold out runs at the Old State House Museum in Boston in 2016 and 2017 and will return in 2020.
 His play Cato & Dolly, about unheard voices from the John Hancock household will run at Boston’s Old State House for the summer of 2019, and a series of his historical plays will run at Mount Auburn Cemetery in Cambridge, MA, in September 2019.

 His plays Blinders and Reading the Mind of God were nominated for Best New Play by the Denver Drama Critics Circle.
 Patrick’s writing has won a number of awards, including a fellowship from the Massachusetts Cultural Council, The Brother Thomas Award from the Boston Foundation, the Colorado Arts Innovation Award, a Playwriting Fellowship from the Colorado Council on the Arts, the Festival of Emerging American Theatre, the New American Theatre Festival, the In10 UMBC Competition, and the Market House Theatre One-Act Play Award.

-Michael Dooling – Historical Advisor Costumes for the historical drama is a renowned Author and Illustrator of Children’s Books.
-Mike has also partnered with 1663 Media Arts, LLC to create his lifelike, beautiful illustrations for both a Children’s Picture Book, Educational Literature Guide and Historical Chapter Book on the Life of Dr. John Clarke.
+Michael Dooling – Writer -Renowned Author and Illustrator of Children’s Books.
+Mike is a contributing writer for the screenplay and has partnered with 1663 Media Arts, LLC to create his lifelike, beautiful illustrations for both a Children’s Picture Book, Educational Literature Guide and Historical Chapter Book on the Life of Dr. John Clarke.